rachelsoae/humor-me-ui/README.md

 ![HumorMe](https://github.com/rachelsoae/humor-me-ui/assets/125763236/71761667-8d86-4f28-85bb-6da4fac1a7f4)

 ## Context
 This project was completed during Mod 3 of Turing.
-The goal of this project was to learn and immplement a new technology.
+The goal of this project was to learn and implement a new technology.
 We chose to build a backend server (linked [here](https://github.com/rachelsoae/stretch-be)) to host our quotes, and images, as well as save any user favorited posters.
 We completed this project over the course of 12 days, including our planning, research and excecution phases.

 ## Contributors
 - [Jamie Caudill](https://github.com/JamieCaudill)